top of page

 F-35 at RAAF TIndal.
 Image taken by SGT David Gibbs

-In August 2025, a light aircraft and a military fast jet came ridiculously close to each other over northern Australia.
+In August 2025, a light aircraft and a military fast jet came alarmingly close to each other over northern Australia.

-A Piper PA-28, flying as part of an air race, lost electrical power en route to Royal Australian Air Force Base Tindal.
-At the same time, two F-35s were returning to land.
-Without radio communication, without a transponder, and without being visible on radar, the PA-28 continued inbound.
+A Piper PA-28, part of an air race, lost electrical power while heading to Royal Australian Air Force Base Tindal.
+Simultaneously, two F-35s were preparing to land.
+Without radio communication, a transponder, or radar visibility, the PA-28 continued its approach.

-Both aircraft, unaware of each other, lined up for the same runway and separation reduced to around 72 metres laterally and just 25 feet vertically.
-While this might sound like a lot, I can promise you it is not.
-In aviation terms this is about as close as it gets without actually hitting each other.
+Both aircraft, unaware of each other, lined up for the same runway.
+The separation reduced to around 72 metres laterally and just 25 feet vertically.
+While this might sound like a lot, I assure you it is not.
+In aviation terms, this is as close as it gets without a collision.

-We like this question and we feel that by asking it, we can put the 'blame' in the hands of those involved.
-The problem is, this question doesn't really help us learn anything.
-It is far more useful to learn why they did what they did, not why they didn't do something.
+We often ask this question to place 'blame' on those involved.
+However, this question doesn't help us learn anything useful.
+It’s far more beneficial to explore why they acted as they did, rather than why they didn't do something.

-Statements about what people did not do can feel like explanations.
-They provide a sense of closure, suggesting that if the rules had simply been followed, the outcome would have been different.
+Statements about what people did not do can seem like explanations.
+They provide a sense of closure, suggesting that if the rules had been followed, the outcome would have been different.

-In reality, they leave some of the most important questions unanswered.
+In reality, these statements leave critical questions unanswered.
 Consider the maintenance decision before the flight.
-The report states that the engineer encouraged the pilot to continue without assessing how long the battery would last after diagnosing that the alternator had failed.
-That may be factually correct.
-However, it tells us very little about why that decision made sense at the time.
+The report states that the engineer encouraged the pilot to continue without assessing how long the battery would last after diagnosing a failed alternator.
+While factually correct, it reveals little about why that decision made sense at the time.

-Without understanding these factors, the statement becomes little more than a description of deviation rather than an explanation of behaviour.
+Without understanding these factors, the statement becomes a mere description of deviation rather than an explanation of behaviour.

 The same pattern appears in the findings about the pilot.
 The report states that the pilot did not conduct contingency planning for a loss of electrical power.
-That may well be true, although there is no exploration of whether the pilot believed such planning was necessary given the assurance that the battery would be sufficient for the flight.
+While this may be true, it does not explore whether the pilot believed such planning was necessary, given the assurance that the battery would be sufficient for the flight.

 The report also states that the pilot did not effectively monitor the aircraft’s electrical system.
 Again, this may be accurate, yet it does not explain what the pilot was seeing, what cues were available, or whether the system behaved in a way that made the failure obvious.

-The pilot is also described as not diverting to the nearest suitable airfield and not remaining outside controlled airspace.
+The pilot is described as not diverting to the nearest suitable airfield and not remaining outside controlled airspace.
 From a procedural standpoint, that might be correct.
-From a human factors perspective, it raises far more interesting questions.
+However, from a human factors perspective, it raises more intriguing questions.

-This incident has generally been framed as a breakdown in compliance.
-A far more useful way to view it is as a breakdown in shared situational awareness.
+This incident is often framed as a breakdown in compliance.
+A more useful perspective is to view it as a breakdown in shared situational awareness.

 Air traffic control, meanwhile, was working with incomplete and sometimes conflicting information.
 The aircraft was not visible on radar.
-It was not visible on their EFB because it was using different software.
-Information was arriving via multiple phone calls, relayed through third parties, often without clarity about its accuracy or timeliness.
+It was not visible on their EFB because it used different software.
+Information arrived via multiple phone calls, relayed through third parties, often lacking clarity about its accuracy or timeliness.

-Even the F-35 pilots, equipped with advanced sensors, were operating without a clear picture of where the PA-28 was or what it was doing.
+Even the F-35 pilots, equipped with advanced sensors, operated without a clear picture of where the PA-28 was or what it was doing.

 Everyone involved was trying to build situational awareness.
 No one had the full picture.

-One of the most striking aspects of this incident is how many opportunities there were to improve awareness, yet how fragile those mechanisms proved to be under pressure.
+One striking aspect of this incident is how many opportunities existed to improve awareness, yet how fragile those mechanisms proved under pressure.

-The pilot attempted to communicate using Whatsapp.
-That was actually quite an adaptive response to a degraded situation, and in many ways it was creative and resourceful.
-However, the lack of standardisation meant that information was fragmented, delayed, and sometimes misunderstood. with far too many people trying to be helpful.
+The pilot attempted to communicate using WhatsApp.
+This was an adaptive response to a degraded situation, showcasing creativity and resourcefulness.
+However, the lack of standardisation meant that information was fragmented, delayed, and sometimes misunderstood, with too many people trying to be helpful.

-Air traffic control would normally have primary radar to see aircraft without a transponder but on this occasion, it wasn't working.
+Air traffic control typically relies on primary radar to see aircraft without a transponder, but it wasn't functioning on this occasion.
 The lack of compatibility between different EFB platforms further reduced visibility.

 Communication pathways became complex, indirect, and difficult to manage.
-None of these elements on their own caused the near miss.
-However there are plenty of lessons to take forward such that they could be improved and avoid something similar happening in future.
+None of these elements alone caused the near miss.
+However, there are plenty of lessons to take forward to improve and avoid similar incidents in the future.

-This is a very good example of a situation and a system where situational awareness broke down and could not be reliably re-established or shared.
+This is a prime example of a situation and a system where situational awareness broke down and could not be reliably re-established or shared.

 When incidents are framed in terms of rule-breaking, the organisational response is often predictable.
 More rules are written.
 More procedures are added.
 More emphasis is placed on compliance.

 At face value, this creates a sense of action and control.
-In practice, it often makes the system even harder to navigate.
+In practice, it often complicates the system further.
 As complexity increases, so does the gap between how work is imagined and how it is actually done.
-People are required to manage more information, more constraints, and more competing priorities, which makes it increasingly difficult to follow every rule in every situation.
+People must manage more information, more constraints, and more competing priorities, making it increasingly difficult to follow every rule in every situation.

-This report contains the raw material for meaningful learning, although much of it sits between the lines rather than in the findings themselves.
+This report contains the raw material for meaningful learning, although much of it lies between the lines rather than in the findings themselves.

 There are important questions about how maintenance decisions are made under operational pressure, particularly when guidance is incomplete or relies on judgement.